You’ve seen this ‘decluttering’ term so many times, which brings the idea of being minimalist and owning only the absolute need.

 A home should be a place of your rest and comfort.

 Drive your motivation towards the idea of more peace at home.
 Enjoying the process is a must!
-Decluttering your home in 30 days IS possible, if you put your heart to it.
+Challenge yourself to declutter your home in 30 days.
+It IS possible, if you put your heart to it.

 WHERE ARE MY CLUTTER HOTSPOTS

 When we have stayed at a place for very long, we get comfortable.
 It’s normal.
 It’s weirder if I hear someone saying they feel awkward in their own home.

 What we don’t realise?
 We got comfortable with the mess we have compiled throughout the years as well.

 Bring a pen, paper and your phone with you and stand outside your home.
 Erase your familiarity as the owner.
 Come in as if you are visiting your home for the first time ever.

 What would your first thoughts be when you first enter someone else’s home?
 You would wonder:

 - How does his home look like